b2io/base2.io/_content/posts/2020-12-12-svelte-ssr.md

 ...
 ```

-When the client initializes the component after it is rendered by the server, it is desirable to re-use the existing DOM nodes rather than remove and replace them.
+When the client initializes the component after it is rendered by the server, it is preferable to prevent redrawing the screen by re-use the existing DOM nodes instead than remove and replace them.
 This process is called hydration and must be enabled at the compilation stage.
 Add `hydratable: true` to the Svelte compiler options to enable client-side hydration.

 ```diff
 svelte({